 In many cases, they are interested in learning something or hoping to see something new.

-With magazine advertising, you can target your ad at a specific group.
-You can target your ad at a specific group specialty or niche market publication; you can target your ad at a specific group.
-These might be hobbyists or collectors and specific demographics, regions, or age groups.
+With magazine advertising, you can target your ad at a specific group or reach the whole country.
+You can target your ad at a specific group through specialty or niche market publication; With print advertising, you can blanket a region, state, or nation with your ad.
+Whether you want to reach hobbyists with specific interests, collectors, specific demographics, regions, or age groups.

 With so many other forms of advertising out there, newspapers and magazines offer an uncluttered place for businesses to place their ads where they won’t be drowned out and ignored as clickbait.